 Buenos Aires is truly the city that never sleeps.
 Not only do you have an endless list of things to do during the day, once the sun sets you’re just getting started.
-Buenos Aires has a plethora of bars and boliches (nightclubs) where you can find everything from a wild night of dancing until 6am or a classic night of wine tasting; but the most interesting and well hidden gems of the porteño night life are the speakeasy bars, or secret bars.
+Buenos Aires has a plethora of bars and boliches (nightclubs) where you can find everything from a wild night of dancing until 6 am or a classic night of wine tasting, but the most interesting and well-hidden gems of the porteño nightlife are the speakeasy bars or secret bars.

 Many of these speakeasy bars are password protected, in a private home or renovated mansion, and function almost entirely by word of mouth.
 Below are a list of my favorite speakeasy and hidden bars in the city.
-Be forewarned – they’re not cheap (anywhere from 80-100 pesos drinks) but the high quality cocktails, atmosphere, and people watching is worth the high price.
+Be forewarned – they’re not cheap (anywhere from 80-100 pesos drinks) but the high-quality cocktails, atmosphere, and people watching is worth the high price.

-Although Frank´s may have lost most of their hidden status as they are slowly become more and more well known, they still hold up the speakeasy end of their bargain.
+Although Frank´s may have lost most of their hidden status as they have slowly become more and more well known, they still hold up the speakeasy end of their bargain.
 You’ll find Frank´s on a quiet street with only a small sign to identify its location.
 Ring the bell and discover for yourself the steps to enter this secret bar.
 Once inside you’ll be greeted by a classier interior and even classier cocktails.
 Watch the show that the bartenders put on as an added bonus.

 Pro Tip: Check their facebook page for the password of the week.